spdx/spdx-spec/chapters/2-document-creation-information.md

 **2.5.4** Data Format: unique absolute Uniform Resource Identifier (URI) as specified in [RFC-3986](https://tools.ietf.org/html/rfc3986), with the following exceptions:

-The SPDX Document URI cannot contain a URI "part" (e.g. the `#` delimiter), since the `#` is used to uniquely identify SPDX element identifiers.
+The SPDX Document URI shall not contain a URI "part" (e.g. the `#` delimiter), since the `#` is used to uniquely identify SPDX element identifiers.
-The URI must contain a scheme (e.g. `https:`).
+The URI shall contain a scheme (e.g. `https:`).

-The URI must be unique for the SPDX document including the specific version of the SPDX document.
-If the SPDX document is updated, thereby creating a new version, a new URI for the updated document must be used.
-There can only be one URI for an SPDX document and only one SPDX document for a given URI.
+The URI shall be unique for the SPDX document including the specific version of the SPDX document.
+If the SPDX document is updated, thereby creating a new version, a new URI for the updated document shall be used.
+There may only be one URI for an SPDX document and only one SPDX document for a given URI.

 **2.5.5** Tag: `DocumentNamespace:`